Czech court jails former top executives over mine privatisation scandal

 A blind eye was not turned to the criminal liability of the case even though it originated in the "wild east capitalism" of the 1990s – the full privatisation of MUS was approved in 1999 when the cabinet of the then prime minister and later president Milos Zeman was in power.
 The criminal code stipulates a 20-year-long period for criminal liability related to the processing of privatisation era projects.

 The verdict is not yet legally binding and also included a 3-year prison term for the former Deputy Minister of Industry and Trade Robert Sykora for accepting a bribe while working on the government materials leading to the government decision to sell its share in MUS.
+The defendants have appealed the verdicts.

 Charges were originally brought against altogether eight persons – one of these, Lubos Mekota died in 2013 and Pavel Musela, who sustained a serious accident while hunting in 2008, was freed of charges on health grounds.